 - Manage priorities — microphone announcements automatically duck music in all or selected zones.

-- Control the system remotely — connect from anywhere via VPN or cloud-synced accounts.
+- Control the system remotely — from a phone, tablet or computer, connect from anywhere via VPN or cloud-synced accounts.

 Access levels